jobinau/pg_gather/README.md

 # How to Use

 ## Data Gathering.
-Inorder to gather the configuration and Performance information, the `gather.sql` script can be executed against the database using `psql` as follows
+Inorder to gather the configuration and Performance information, the `gather.sql` script need be executed against the database using `psql` as follows
 ```
 psql -f gather.sql > out.txt
 ```
-This script may take 20+ seconds to execute as there are sleeps within.
+This script may take 20+ seconds to execute as there are sleeps/delays within.
 You may provide additional psql command line options if it is required in our environment.
+Please mention the database name also wherever relevant.
 For example,
 ```
- psql -h serverhost -U user -f gather.sql > out.txt
+ psql -h serverhost -U user dbname -f gather.sql > out.txt
 ```
 This output file contains all the information for analysis
 ## Data Analysis